click2cloud-ashwin/CI-CD-in-azure/Documentation/Azure CI_CD guide.md

 ## Create the Prerequisite Pipeline
-Once you have your repository created in Azure DevOps, or imported from GitHub, you can create your pipeline.
+Once you have your repository created in Azure DevOps or imported from GitHub, you can create your pipeline.
 On the left menu bar go to Pipelines and click the Create Pipeline button.
 The next screen will ask you where the code is to create the pipeline from.
 We already have our code imported, so we can choose Azure Repos Git to select your current repository.
-As we want to setup the environment (Resource Group, ACR, AKS cluster, Azure SQL Server and Database) so we will choose the Existing Azure Pipelines YAML file that allows us to automatically create a Resource Group, ACR, AKS cluster, Azure SQL Server and Database and also create inside SQL Database.
+As we want to set up the environment (Resource Group, ACR, AKS cluster, Azure SQL Server and Database) so we will choose the Existing Azure Pipelines YAML file that allows us to automatically create a Resource Group, ACR, AKS cluster, Azure SQL Server and Database and also create inside SQL Database.

 ![image](https://user-images.githubusercontent.com/69102413/160376686-41c91f37-920c-4dc5-a8f0-7e07e5c07a9d.png)